 The person at the center of this case

-Justice for Six American companies (identities protected in public records) — the trail went cold in 2014, but the truth hasn't.
+Justice for Six American companies and their employees; U.S. government interests — the trail went cold in 2014, but the truth hasn't.

 Start here

-Sun Kailiang held rank of captain in PLA Unit 61398 (Third Department, Second Bureau, Third Office) - what was his specific technical expertise and role in the conspiracy?
+Sun Kailiang held the rank of captain in PLA Unit 61398 (3PLA, Second Bureau, Third Office) and was directly observed sending malicious emails and controlling victim computers—what is his current location and operational status?

-On May 1, 2014, a federal grand jury in Pennsylvania indicted five People's Liberation Army officers, including Captain Sun Kailiang, for a sophisticated cyber espionage campaign targeting six American companies.
+On May 1, 2014, a federal grand jury in Pennsylvania indicted Sun Kailiang and four other People's Liberation Army officers for a sophisticated cyber espionage campaign targeting six American companies.
 The conspiracy involved unauthorized computer access, theft of trade secrets including nuclear plant designs, and identity theft conducted between 2006 and 2014.
-Sun Kailiang remains a fugitive sought by the FBI for his role in sending malicious emails and controlling victim computers during this state-sponsored cyber attack.
+Sun Kailiang remains a fugitive, and his location and current activities remain unknown, making continued vigilance and international cooperation essential to apprehend him.

 Try asking